Yossi/outline-tg-bot/README.md

 - ~~[RemoveJS](https://remove-js.com)~~ Dead as of summer 2024 (claims it will come back someday)
 - [txtify.it](https://txtify.it)
 - [Twiiit](https://twiiit.com) For twitter.
 Chooses a random nitter instance for you.
 - Twitter embed links.
-Load way faster than the main site.
+Loads way faster than the main site.